Code-Institute-Submissions/translex_app/README.md

 All dependencies are links via CDN in the index.html so no dependencies for this app except CDN links.
 If for any strange reason a CDN link is down or not working all resources used for this app are documented within the readme and on their GitHub will be full guides on how to install directly into your developer environment.

-No server side dependencies needed, front end website only.
+No server-side dependencies needed, front end website only.

 ---